School Committee - February 06, 2025

 Can I say something about this calendar?

-Um, I did a lot of the analysis for the calendars last year and I, um,
+Okay.
+I did a lot of the analysis for the calendars last year, and I studied all the data that we collect.

 And I know that everyone feels that it was a flawed survey, but I still think there's some directional information.